rust-lang/book/src/ch04-02-references-and-borrowing.md

 }
 ```

-This works, no problem.
-Ownership is moved out, nothing is deallocated.
+This works without any problems.
+Ownership is moved out, and nothing is
+deallocated.

 ### The Rules of References

-Here’s a recap of what we’ve talked about:
+Let’s recap what we’ve discussed about references:

-1. At any given time, you may have *either*, but not both of:
+1. At any given time, you can have *either* but not both of:
-    1. One mutable reference.
+  * One mutable reference.
-    2. Any number of immutable references.
+  * Any number of immutable references.
 2. References must always be valid.

-Next, let’s look at a different kind of reference: slices.
+Next, we’ll look at a different kind of reference: slices.